-The "Yam Ice Team" includes Jason Billing, Steve Blagbrough, Barry Blanchard, Pat Delaney, Jesse De Montigny, Grant Meekins, Matt Mueller, Nick Rapaich, Simon Robins, Erica Roles and Nick Sharpe.
+The “Yam Ice Team” includes Jason Billing, Barry Blanchard, Pat Delaney, Carl Johnston, Nick Sharpe, Jesse De Montigny, Grant Meekins, James Madden, James Blench, Merrie-Beth Board, Shaun King, Jean Gamilovski, Matt Mueller, Nick Rapaich and Erica Roles.

-The maximum guide to client ratio for guided multi-pitch climbs is 1:2
+The maximum guide to client ratio is 1:6

 Meeting Place & Time

-Transportation is not usually included but may be able to be provided.
+Transportation is not usually included but may be available on certain days.
 Clients generally provide transportation for the guide.
-If there is a vehicle available, Yamnuska can provide transportation for a pick-up in Banff or Canmore at an additional cost of $50 plus a fuel surcharge if climbing anywhere other than the "Junkyards".
+If there is a vehicle available, Yamnuska can provide transportation for a pick-up in Banff ($75) or Canmore ($50) with additional fuel surcharges being added on for climbing locations anywhere other than the “Junkyards”.

 For insurance reasons guides cannot transport clients.
-We suggest you rent a car whilst in the area.
-If necessary transport can be arranged either using a Yamnuska van or a taxi service.
-If a guide has to drive beyond Canmore to meet you for the climb gas charges apply.
+We suggest you rent a car while in the area.
+If a guide has to drive beyond Canmore to meet you for the climb additional fuel charges apply.

 Park Entry Fees

 If climbing in Banff, Kootenay, Yoho or Jasper National parks daily entry fees apply.
-These are approximately $9/day per client and can be obtained on entry.
+These are approximately $10/day per client and can be obtained on entry.